softlayer/softlayer-python/README.md

 | Mac OS X    | **Yes** | **Yes**   | N/A                 | **Yes** | **Yes**         |
 | Windows     | **Yes** | **Yes**   | **Yes**             | **Yes** | **Yes** (note)  |

 > Note: Apple no longer provides updates for Safari on Windows.
-Due to the lack of security updates, we do not recommend using Safari on Windows.
+Due to the lack of security updates, we **do not recommend** using Safari on Windows.
+Use Chrome instead.

 <a href="#">back to top</a>